davidnb3/Orinococameras/README.md

 I used the localstorage JS functionality to save and add the products to the cart, and redirected the user to a confirmation page using a POST request with validated contact details.

-Unfortunately, I only pushed the whole project to this remote repository after having finished around 60% of it.

 Part of the project was also a test plan which should cover at least 80% of the front-end code base.

+Unfortunately, I only pushed the whole project to this remote repository after having finished around 60% of it, because I didn't found it necessary at the beginning but at some point I thought 'well it could actually become useful in the future...'